ukgovdatascience/github_organisation_administration/docs/index.md

-# GitHub Repository Contributor Search documentation
+# GitHub Organisation Administration documentation

-Here is the documentation for the GitHub Repository Contributor Search project.
+Here is the documentation for the GitHub Organisation Administration project.

 ```{toctree}
 :maxdepth: 2